Your choice of health insurance depends on two important factors: your country of origin and your age.

 You can take a statuary health insurance cover if you meet the following requirements: you have to be below the age of 30, and you must be enrolled at a university, but not for more than 14 semesters.

 You need to choose a health insurance company within four weeks after your arrival in Germany.

 If you are above the age of 30 or have studied for more than 14 semesters, you cannot take out national health insurance.
 You will need to look for a private company, and you will pay more for your insurance.
-For further information, please refer to the following websites:
+For further information, you can also refer to the related DAAD-Website.